imashen/zerotier-aio/doc/README_ENG.md

     --name zerotier-aio \
     imashen/zerotier-aio
 ```
-> Additionally, you can mount the data volumes to local directories and pass environment variables using the `-e` option.
+> Additionally, you can change the data volume to be mounted as a local directory, and the method of introducing environment variables can also be changed to use the `-e` option.
+For the contents of the `--env-file` environment variable file, please refer to the `denv` in the repository.

 `/var/lib/zerotier-one` is used to store Zerotier's default runtime and configuration files.